anjackson/codex/content/stories/the-analogue-repository/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;_"The clasp is on the base.
 We don't want them opening accidentally!"_

 Awkwardly, I reach under the box and find a recessed button.
 I press it, retrieve my hand, and then somehow the box opens itself outwards, like a flower.
 In the middle, raised up, sits the book.
-It looks like a novel, but I don't recognise the author.
+It looks like a novel, but I don't recognise it.

 &nbsp;&nbsp;&nbsp;&nbsp;_"What are all these pockets for?"_ I ask, pointing to the deep flaps and slots lining the 'petals' of the open box.